zang206/zang206.github.io/README.md

-You are at http://zang206.procknation.com which drops you here at http://zang206.github.io.
+You are at zang206's GitHub user page.

 [Zang206's Profile and Repositories at GitHub.com site](https://www.github.com/zang206)